 Psychotherapy is a space for you that should feel safe and comfortable enough to talk about the thoughts, feelings, and behaviors that are most upsetting to you, as well as to share your dreams, successes, and desires.
 Each person needs something different to create that environment; and I will listen to what you need.
 I encourage your feedback about our work together, both what's working and what isn't, as I value your input.
 Creating a safe environment and having open lines of communication is crucial to supporting the work you want to accomplish in therapy.

 The goal of psychotherapy is for you to be able to live a fuller and more satisfying life.
 I strongly believe lasting change is possible and that it takes time, energy, and commitment.
 My psychotherapy practice is dedicated to helping people create the time and space to explore themselves in order to heal old wounds and create the change they want in their relationships and their lives.

 I have a Bachelor of Arts degree from the University of California, Berkeley in Rhetoric and a Doctorate of Psychology from the Wright Institute.

 I am a licensed clinical psychologist (license #PSY24397) in the state of California.

 My clinical experience and training include work in community mental health settings, outpatient clinics, and numerous college counseling centers.
-Currently, I am the Associate Director of Training at Access Institute for Psychological Services where I supervise and train postgraduate psychology interns who provide psychotherapy to adults and the elderly.
-I have specialized in working with people during important life changes, such as entering or leaving college, changing careers, starting or ending a committed relationship, becoming a parent, and aging.
+Currently, I am the Director of Training at Access Institute for Psychological Services where I supervise and train postgraduate psychology interns.
+I specialize in working with people during important life changes, such as entering or leaving college, changing careers, starting or ending a committed relationship, becoming a parent, and aging.
 I have a particular interest in working with creative individuals, first time parents, and first generation college students and graduates.
 In addition, I have much expertise in working with people struggling with substance abuse, trauma, and grief and loss.